 The extra space makes for a wonderful Shavasana at the end of your practice as well : )

 - Supportive & Cushioned

 At 4.2mm thick, it provides plenty of support and cushioning for those ‘hips-digging-into-the-ground’ poses like Bow Pose, yet it is firm enough to comfortably go into a headstand without being on an unstable surface.

-The bag the mat comes with is small and only fits the mat in, so I have opted for a bigger yoga bag as I like to pack a blanket and some yoga blocks alongside my mat.
+The bag the mat comes with is small and only fits the mat in, so I have opted for a bigger yoga bag as I like to pack a blanket and some yoga blocks.

-There are some days where I cannot take my Liforme mat to class because I am away from home or on holiday.
-These are the days when I realise how remarkable it is.
+On days where I cannot take my Liforme mat to class because I am away from home or on holiday, I realise how remarkable it is.
 I use a mat provided in the class and end up back where I used to be, slipping and sliding around on a lower quality mat, unable to hold poses due to a sweaty

 £100 is a lot of money, but it has added so much value to my life; it has improved my yoga practise tenfold, allowing me to hold poses for longer, explore deeper poses and have the confidence to increase my asana repertoire.

-If sweaty hands and feet affect your practice, get involved with a Liforme!
+If sweaty hands and feet affect your practice, definitely get involved with Liforme.